vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/deployment/deploy-cluster.md

 * --addr is the graphd IP address
 * --port is the the graphd server port and the default value is `3699`

-Then you’re now ready to start using Nebula Graph.
+Then you are now ready to start using Nebula Graph.

-## Config reference
+## Config Reference

 **Meta Service** supports the following config properties.